-A variety of free guided tours, camps, and programs are offered on everything nature, gardening, and history, ranging from the lifestyles of local Indian tribes and pioneer settlers to the environmental benefits of this ecosystem.
+A variety of free guided tours, camps, and programs are offered on everything from nature, gardening and history to the lifestyles of local Indian tribes and pioneer settlers, as well as the environmental benefits of this ecosystem.
 Nestled among towering native trees, the playgrounds’ slides, tunnels, swings, and play decks provide exciting and challenging opportunities for children to develop their imagination and physical well-being.
 Surrounded by picnic tables and an 80-seat pavilion, this playground complex is a family favorite for children of all ages and abilities.

 * Akokisa-Ishak Indian Village